Peripli/specification/api.md

 ### Naming Labels

-Label names SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces and equals characters ('`=`').
+Label names SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces, equals characters ('`=`'), or commas ('`,`').
 Labels names SHOULD NOT be longer than 100 characters.
 The Service Manager MAY reject labels with longer names.

 ### Patching Labels